 If a user fails to log in to the device after a configured number of login attempts (by default, 3 attempts), the user is locked out.
-You can configure the maximum number of invalid login attempts a user can make before being locked out using the enable user disable-on-login-failure command.
+You can configure the maximum number of invalid login attempts a user can make before being locked out.
 The maximum number of invalid login attempts can be from 1 through 10.

-The user account can be configured to automatically re-enable the disabled users using the enable user { disable-on-login-failure [invalid-attempts login-recovery-time ] } command.
-You can specify the recovery time (by default, 3 minutes), after which the locked-out user accounts are re-enabled automatically.
-The configured recovery time is applicable for all user accounts.
-The recovery time ranges from 3 through 60 minutes.
+The user account can be configured to automatically re-enable the disabled users by specifying a recovery time (by default, 3 minutes), after which the locked-out user accounts are re-enabled automatically.
+The configured recovery time is applicable for all user accounts and can be configured in the range of 3 through 60 minutes.

 If the login-recovery-time option is not configured, manual intervention is required to re-enable the locked user account.
-To manually re-enable a user account, perform one of the following actions:
+To manually re-enable a user account, you can perform one of the following actions:

-- Reboot the device to re-enable all locked-out users. - Execute the username name-string enable command to re-enable a specific user account.
+- Reboot the device to re-enable all locked-out users. - Enter the username name-string enable command to re-enable a specific user account.